 Author Gary Direnfeld, MSW writes, “While you may not love your former partner be careful about poisoning your child with anger or disdain towards their other parent.”
 He cautions us that kids form an impression of themselves as a reflection of their parents and consider themselves as being half mommy and half daddy.
 As a result, showing anger toward their other parent can contribute to your child’s low self-esteem and difficulty coping with their stressors.

-7 Ways to Create New Positive Holiday Memories:
+7 Ways to Create New Positive Holiday Memories Post-Divorce:

-3. Be cordial with your ex-spouse.
+- Be cordial with your ex-spouse during holidays post-divorce.
 Don’t express anger towards your children’s other parent in front of them.
 Being businesslike and civil with your ex and his/her relatives can set a positive tone for the years to come.
 Consider communicating with your ex through email because phone conversations and texts can get emotional during the holiday season.

 Creating new holiday memories is well worth the effort and keeps the holiday spirit alive.
 Over time, you and your children can build new traditions and memories that will nourish everyone.
 For example, contributing to a giving tree at school or a community agency can help instill a sense of empathy and hope in your children after divorce.